horizon-games/eth-state-channels-research/README.md

 ### Ethereum

 1. cd ethereum/
-2. yarn testrpc - in a separate terminal
+2. yarn testrpc -- in a separate terminal
 3. yarn migrate

 ### Server

 1. cd server/
-2.
+2. make run

+### Running TTT example

+1. cd examples/ttt
+2. yarn install -- this is required because `ttt` is configured outside of the arcadeum workspace
+3. yarn build -- this will compile the TTT.sol ethereum contract
+4. yarn migrate -- migrate the contract to the ganache testrpc
+5. yarn dev -- this will start the webapp on http://localhost:3000/

 # TODO, Build Optimizations